Hong Kong

 U.S. Army

 Hong Kong (114.186E 22.279N) was the seat of British imperial power in China.
 Victoria Island had been ceded by the Chinese in 1842, after the First Opium War, and the New Territories on the mainland were administered by the British under a lease extending until 1997.
+The city of Victoria was established on the northwest coast of Victoria Island while Kowloon was built up across from Victoria on the mainland.
 However, by 1941, the position of the colony could only be described as exposed and vulnerable.
 Located on a particularly rugged section of coast, only 13% of the land was arable, and food constituted a quarter of all imports.
 Water was supplied to Victoria Island via an elaborate system of catchment basins and reservoirs.
 The population was swelled by refugees.
+In June 1940 the colonial government had ordered all European women and children evacuated.
+However, a considerable number of women enrolled as nurses, air raid wardens, and clerks to avoid evacuation.

 Battle of Hong Kong

-Churchill was inclined to write Hong Kong off as war loomed in the Pacific, but the British ultimately decided to reinforce the colony.
+Churchill was inclined to write Hong Kong off as war loomed in the Pacific, but for reasons of prestige the British ultimately decided to defend the colony.
 Two battalions each of regular British, Indian, and Canadian troops were sent to join to the garrison (which originally consisted of a brigade of militia).
-The Indian battalions were well-trained, but the Canadian battalions had previously been assigned as guards at prisoner-of-war camps and to other garrison duty and were neither well-trained nor well-equipped.
-It did not help that the battalions were fleshed out with raw recruits just before embarking for Hong Kong.
+The Indian battalions were well-trained, but they and the two British battalions had been "milked" of many of their best men for new formations.
+The Canadian battalions had previously been assigned as guards at prisoner-of-war camps and to other garrison duty and were neither well-trained nor well-equipped.
+It did not help that the Canadian battalions were fleshed out with raw recruits just before embarking for Hong Kong.
 The troops had 58 guns organized into five batteries in support, but there were only three obsolete Vildebeestes, two equally obsolete Walruses, and thirteen civilian airliners at Kai Tak airport, and local naval forces were built around Thanet, Scout, and Stronghold, all obsolete Saber-class destroyers.

-The Japanese detailed the 38th Division from the 23rd Army to the reduction of Hong Kong.
+The Japanese detailed 38 Division from 23 Army to the reduction of Hong Kong.
 This veteran division, 20,000 strong and supplied generously (by Japanese standards) with motor transport, could call for support from nearly 100 aircraft based at Tien Flo airbase outside Canton.
 A flotilla from China Area Fleet was assigned to enforce a sea blockade.
+The Japanese commanders had accurate intelligence on the latest British dispositions from Japanese agents operating across the border and from paid Triad (Chinese Mafia) agents in Kowloon and Victoria.

-Japanese troops crossed the border four hours after the attack on Pearl Harbor, advancing four miles before meeting elements of a covering force of engineers and infantry whose orders were to demolish bridges and otherwise delay the Japanese as long as possible.
-Maltby knew the frontier was indefensible with just three battalions, and planned to make the Gin Drinker's Line (named for Gin Drinker's Bay, which anchored one end) his main line of resistance on the mainland.
+Japanese troops crossed the border at 0600 on 8 December 1941, four hours after the attack on Pearl Harbor.
+They advanced four miles before meeting elements of a covering force of engineers and infantry whose orders were to demolish bridges and otherwise delay the Japanese as long as possible.
+Maltby knew the frontier was indefensible with just three battalions, and planned to make the Gin Drinkers Line his main line of resistance on the mainland.
+Even this shorter line was badly undermanned.
+A staff study in 1937 estimated that two divisions (18 battalions with a full complement of supporting arms) would be required to hold the Gin Drinkers Line, but Maltby could put only three battalions on the line.
+The Shing Mun Redoubt was manned by just 42 troops.
+The two Canadian battalions were deployed on Victoria Island against a landing on the south coast, while 1 Middlesex Battalion manned the island's pillboxes.
+There was no reserve to counterattack any penetration of the Gin Drinkers Line.

 Map of Hong Kong showing Gindrinker's Line